ahiralesc/RTOS/F767ZIT6/Task_mgmt_persistent/README.md

 ### Task management: Persistent task

 The example illustrates how to create a single persistent task.
-Periodic work is done by interchangeably toggling (ON/OFF) a led and executing a fix length delay.
-This gives the illusion that the task is periodic, but it is persistent as it never yields control of the processor unless an interrupt occurs.
+Periodic work is done by interchangeably toggling (ON/OFF) a led and executing a delay for a given time length.
+The delay gives the impression that the task is periodic.
+Note:
+- ```vTaskDelay```, places the task in **block state** for a given time length clock ticks).
+- ```HAL_Delay```, emulates the delay via a **[busy wait](https://en.wikipedia.org/wiki/Busy_waiting)**.

+Thus, if in the following code you were to use HAL_Delay in lines 2 and 3.
+The resulting task is persistent as it would not yield control of the processor unless a higher priority task or interrupt preempts control.
+Which in this example, only the later case may occur.
+On the other hand, if you were to use vTaskDelay in line 2 and 3.
+Then, the task becomes periodic as the task yields control each time it calls vTaskDelay.
+However, there are no warranties that the delay length is constant.
+See vTaskDelay documentation for further details.

 ```C